-School Safety and Security Standards
+School Security Standards

 School administrators bear some responsibility for many aspects of students’ lives, not just the time spent in classrooms.
 Significant effort and resources are expended on every aspect of student safety, whether arriving at school, any effect the physical building design has on well-being, classroom and playground safety, perimeter security, student violence, after school programs, and even after-hours use of school facilities and grounds.
 In short, students may spend more time at or around a school than at home during certain times of their lives and school administrators seek to make all reasonable efforts to ensure safety and reduce liability.

 Parents concerned about school safety may use public records to identify neighbors with criminal records or associations with people on sex offender registries.
 It’s not unheard of for bus drivers to have poor driving records, for other parents to be related to criminals, or to have reason for concern about school policies regarding student discipline.
 Along with us and other online sources, concerned individuals may consider the following aspects of school safety in their own communities.

 National School Safety Protocols